KartikNarolia15/Excel-Sales-and-Finance-Analytics/README.md

 2. **Market Performance and Sales Targets Comparison:**
    - Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales strategies.

+3. **Top and Bottom 5 Sold Products:**
+   - Focus on both high-performing and underperforming products for strategic adjustments.

 ## Finance Report

 1. **Profit and Loss (P&L) Reports by Fiscal Year and Months:**